 When it comes to college prep, it’s never too early for your high schooler to start thinking about taking the SAT and ACT.
 But getting to know the ins and outs of each test can be overwhelming.
 Should your teen take both?
 What’s the best way to prepare?
 How important are they in the grand scheme of things?
 Read on for some answers.

 What’s the difference between the SAT and ACT?

-Questions on the SAT are evidence- and context-based, and focus on

-  real-world situations and multi-step problem solving, according to

-  StudyPoint, a national in-home tutoring service.
-The math test has two

-  sections: one taken with a calculator and one without.
-The essay’s focus is
+Questions on the SAT are evidence- and context-based, and focus on real-world situations and multi-step problem solving, according to StudyPoint, a national in-home tutoring service.
+The math test has two sections: one taken with a calculator, one without.
+The essay’s focus is on analytical writing.

-  analytical writing.

-  Questions on the ACT are more straightforward, sometimes long and typically

-  more challenging to decipher.
-The ACT also has a science section and allows

-  students to use calculators when taking the math section.
+Questions on the ACT are more straightforward, sometimes long and typically difficult to decipher.
+The ACT also has a science section and allows students to use calculators when taking the math section.

-  Is there an advantage to taking one instead of the other?
+Is there an advantage to taking one over the other?
 Both?

-  “All colleges and universities accept both tests,” explains Dana Karas,

-  director of counseling for Franklin Township Public Schools.
-“Since the

-  College Board is located in our backyard (Princeton), the majority of New

-  Jersey students take the SAT.
-However, due to a five-year initiative to

-  promote the ACT, New Jersey has seen an increase in it.
-Since test

-  preparation and formats are different, students are encouraged to take
+“All colleges and universities accept both tests,” explains Dana Karas, director of counseling at Franklin High School in Somerset.
+“Since the College Board is located in our backyard (Princeton), the majority of New Jersey students take the SAT.
+However, due to a five-year initiative to promote the ACT, New Jersey has seen an increase in it.
+Since test preparation and formats are different, students are encouraged to take both.”

-  both.”

-  Yuri Nava, a guidance counselor at Riverside Poly High School in Riverside,

-  CA, agrees.
-“By taking both, students can discover what kind of tester they

-  are and the test they’re more comfortable with,” Nava says.
-“That’s the one

-  they’ll do better on.”
+Yuri Carrete, a guidance counselor at Riverside Poly High School in Riverside, CA, agrees.
+“By taking both, students can discover what kind of tester they are and the test they’re more comfortable with,” Carrete says.
+“That’s the one they’ll do better on.”